DomVinyard/blog/_posts/2021-06-29-from-social-sciences-to-tech.md

 After the experience at the bank, I started to ask myself what kind of job do I want?
 More importantly, what could be my dream job?
 What occupation makes me happy and feel proud?
 While I was looking for answers to these questions, I moved to the United Kingdom and opened a new chapter in my life.

 Let me tell you about my academic background.
 I was ranked in the top 1st percentile in a very competitive nationwide university entrance exam.
 I decided to study Political-Science and International-Relations.
 I took core subjects in a four year programme, but also attended elective modules outside of my specialism.
 In time, I gained a good understanding of politics, economy, management, globalization, and development.
 They all together shaped my intellectual backbone.
-This means I am a social science graduate :) I know what you’re thinking, ‘wait, I was looking for a tech blog, how did I end up here?’.
+This means I am a social science graduate.
+I know what you’re thinking, ‘wait, I was looking for a tech blog, how did I end up here?’.
 Don't worry, the story begins here.

 **The Pandemic Made Me Consider A Different Path**